-Bipolar Disorder in pregnancy
+Bipolar disorder in pregnancy

-Bipolar disorder is much less common than depression and anxiety, affecting between 1-3% of women, but it is very serious and needs to be identified and managed early – especially in pregnancy.
+Bipolar disorder used to be called manic depression.
+It involves periods where you may feel high (mania) and also very low (depression).
+Bipolar disorder is much less common than depression and anxiety, affecting between 1-3% of women, but it is very serious and needs to be identified and managed early – especially bipolar disorder in pregnancy.

 Manic episodes can also affect your thinking.
 This can cause you to have grandiose ideas (like being famous, invincible, knowledgable about everything), cause hallucinations (seeing or hearing people/things that are not there), have unrealistic thoughts (delusions) or perceive that everyone is against you (paranoia).
 For some, this impact on your thinking can lead you to feel excessively worried about the pregnancy or worried about whether you will be a good mother.
 It is important to view these thoughts in the context of the condition and can explain why you think and feel this way – even though it is not realistic.